DanielCrema/code-origins/README.md

 # My Beginner Memorial 🎓🚀
 #### The first "Hello Worlds" through my career 🎉

 This repository contains the first projects I made during my studies.
 It's a collection of my first steps in the world of programming.
 As every beginner, I obviously didn't use to commit all my code for not considering it relevant and therefore lost a lot of them.
 Anyways, this is my memorial, and I hope to come back here in 10 years and cry tears of joy 🥲

 - Each `subfolder` in this repository contains a project I have developed through my beginner journey.

-- Each `README.md` in each subfolder contains a brief description of the project.
+- Each `README.md` in the subfolders contains a brief description of the project.

 - The subfolders contain the original `.git` files renamed as `original-.git` to avoid conflicts.
 One may rename them back to `.git` if they wish to see the commit histories.

-- Most of the `original repositories` on Github have been deleted or are private, for the sake of cleaning.
+- Most of the original repositories on Github have been deleted or are private, for the sake of cleaning.

 ## Purpose 🧠
-- `Memorial`:
+- `Memorial:`

     - Most experienced programmers regret not having their first projects archive.
 I don't want to be one of them.

-- `Reference`:
+- `Reference:`

     - Recruiters don't have time to go through boring, old, unorganized and unuseful repositories.
     I'm making it easy for them to find what they need.

-- `Inspiration`:
+- `Inspiration:`

     - I hope this initiative inspire starters to well-organize their studying projects with README.mds and commit properly.
     Beginners often think their trashy projects doesn't worth it, and end up regretting the abscence of records of their history.